justdeko/inkplate-dashboard/README.md

   <img src="images/inside-frame.jpeg" width="49%" />
   <img src="images/inside-frame-with-supporting.jpeg" width="49%">
 </p>
-6. put the backboard into the picture frame and make sure everything is fixed and stable and you're done!
+6. Put the backboard into the picture frame and make sure everything is fixed and stable and you're done!

 ![backboard](images/backboard.jpeg)